 Congestive Heart Failure on the left side is the most common type.
 It occurs when your left ventricle does not correctly pump blood to your body.
-As the condition progresses, fluid can accumulate in the lungs, which makes breathing difficult.
+As the condition progresses, fluid can accumulate in the lungs, making breathing difficult.

 There are two types of left heart failure:

-- Systolic heart failure, which occurs when the left ventricle does not contract normally.
+- Systolic heart failure occurs when the left ventricle does not contract normally.
 This reduces the level of force available to push the blood into circulation.
 Without this force, the heart can not pump properly.

-It is possible to have ICC on the left and on the right side at the same time.
+It is possible to have ICC on the left and the right side simultaneously.
 Usually, the disease begins on the left side and then travels to the right side when it is not treated timely.